Lysithea (moon)

+Lysithea /laɪˈsɪθiə/, also known as Jupiter X, is one of the larger irregular satellites of Jupiter.

+Discovery and naming

-Lysithea /laɪˈsɪθiə/ is a prograde irregular satellite of Jupiter.
-It was discovered by Seth Barnes Nicholson in 1938 at Mount Wilson Observatory and is named after the mythological Lysithea, daughter of Oceanus and one of Zeus' lovers.
+Lysithea was discovered by Seth Barnes Nicholson in 1938 at Mount Wilson Observatory.

+It is named after the mythological Lysithea, daughter of Oceanus and one of Zeus' lovers.
 Lysithea did not receive its present name until 1975; before then, it was simply known as Jupiter X. It was sometimes called "Demeter" from 1955 to 1975.

+Orbit

+Lysithea orbits Jupiter at an average distance of 11,700,710 km in 258.57 days, at an inclination of about 27° to the ecliptic, in a prograde direction and with an eccentricity of 0.148.
+Its orbit is continuously changing due to solar and planetary perturbations.

-It belongs to the Himalia group, moons orbiting between 11 and 13 Gm from Jupiter at an inclination of about 28.3°.
-Its orbital elements are as of January 2000.
-They are continuously changing due to solar and planetary perturbations.
-It is gray in color (B−V=0.72, V−R=0.36, V−I=0.74) and intermediate between C-type and P-type asteroids.
+Lysithea belongs to the Himalia group, a prograde group of moons orbiting between 11 and 13 Gm from Jupiter at an inclinations between 27 and 30°, and eccentricities between 0.11 and 0.24.

+Physical characteristics

+Lysithea has a diameter of about 42 kilometers, with a measured albedo of about 3.6%, making it the fifth largest irregular moon of Jupiter.

+Like the other members of the Himalia group, the satellite appears gray (B−V=0.72, V−R=0.36, V−I=0.74) and intermediate between C-type and P-type asteroids.

+The rotation period was found to be approximately 12 hours and 45,6 min.
+This was regarded by a later paper as uncertain due to the short observation periods.